Shy Keenan: Sexual abuse

-Keenan states that Claridge began sexually abusing and raping her when she was eight years old and continued the abuse until she was fourteen.
+Keenan states that Claridge began sexually abusing and raping her when she was three or four years old and continued the abuse until she was fourteen.
 Claridge also ran a prostitution ring, selling Keenan and other girls to various paedophiles.
 One encounter at age 10 left her with a fractured skull and Claridge kept Keenan and others from escaping by telling them that he had murdered various people and buried them under the house.
 Keenan later escaped Claridge and lived on the streets, and at one point attempted suicide.

 Keenan later participated in an investigation into Claridge with journalist Sarah Macdonald.
 Macdonald stated that Keenan had "sent an explicit and disgusting tape recording of her father talking about abusing children to the police and social services - they did nothing."
 For the investigation Keenan was sent into Claridge's house in an attempt to get him to talk about the sexual abuse.
 The investigation was successful and Claridge and two other men were sent to jail for sexual abuse charges.
 Keenan later asked for a public inquiry into Wirral Social Services for "failing to protect her".